ppy/osu-wiki/wiki/Main_Page/en.md

 # Game client

 Being the guide to the world of rhythm, beats, and flashes, osu! has a lot to present.
-Get to know it better, from various settings, through customization capabilities, to technical details and file formats the game uses.
+Get to know the game better from its various settings and customisation capabilities to technical details and file formats it uses.

 [Interface](/wiki/Interface) • [Options](/wiki/Options) • [Visual settings](/wiki/Visual_Settings) • [Shortcut key reference](/wiki/Shortcut_key_reference) • [Configuration file](/wiki/osu!_Program_Files/User_Configuration_File) • [Program files](/wiki/osu!_Program_Files)